yogesh-dandekar/Risk-Projects-in-Python/README.md

-This repository contains Python projects in Jupyter notebooks regarding the Risk Management.
+This repository contains Quantitative Finance Python projects in Jupyter notebooks.